AadiKhandekar/Asynchronous-FIFO-Buffer/README.md

 Run simulation using:

-* Xilinx Vivado Simulator / ModelSim / any SV-compatible simulator
+* Xilinx Vivado Simulator / ModelSim / any Verilog-compatible simulator

 ---

 ## 🛠️ Tools Used

-* SystemVerilog
+* Verilog
 * Xilinx Vivado

 ---